Based on what you've told us, it looks like you're covered by the Building and Construction General On-site Award [MA000020].

 - corrosive substances.

-If an employee has to do work that damages their clothing, the employer has to reimburse them for an amount to cover the loss suffered by the employee.
+If an employee has to do work that damages these items, the employer has to reimburse them for an amount to cover the loss suffered by the employee.
 This amount must be agreed upon.

 Check the Building and Construction Award for information on the maximum reimbursement amount for damage to clothing and loss or damage of tools.